arnavk23/Annie-Docs/docs/troubleshooting.md

 - See the [FAQ](faq.md#compatibility-matrix) for supported OS and Python versions.

 ## Migration
-- See [FAQ](faq.md#migration-guides) for tips on migrating from other ANN libraries.
+- See the FAQ below for tips on migrating from other ANN libraries.

 ---